BetonQuest/BetonQuest/docs/Documentation/Frequently-Asked-Questions.md

   format this using spaces.
 ```

-## How to deal with unresolvable variables that show "0"?
+## How to deal with unresolvable placeholders that show "0"?
 You can just add them together using `math.calc`.
 ```
 %math.calc:objective.PickWheat1.left+objective.PickWheat2.left+objective.PickWheat3.left+objective.PickWheat4.left'